New independent panel to help police address racial inequality

 A new independent panel is being created to help Gloucestershire Constabulary address issues of racial inequality.

-The Community Legitimacy Panel will consist of members of the county’s Black, Asian and Minority Ethnic (BAME) communities.
+The Community Legitimacy Panel will consist of members of the county’s Black, Asian and minority ethnic communities.
 It will look at areas such as recruitment and promotion, as well as helping the Constabulary develop policies around stop and search and the use of force.

 It has been set up by Sandra Samuel, Better Together manager, who oversees the Constabulary’s diversity, equality and inclusion programme.

 The panel held a launch meeting at the Force’s headquarters in Waterwells on Tuesday (21 July).
-Around 20 people from BAME communities attended, alongside Chief Constable Rod Hansen and Police and Crime Commissioner Martin Surl.
+Around 20 people from ethnically diverse communities attended, alongside Chief Constable Rod Hansen and Police and Crime Commissioner Martin Surl.

 Teddy Burton, who is acting as the interim chairman of the panel, said there was still much work which needed to be done.